UMD: A Globally Connected University

-UMD and non-UMD sophomores, juniors, and seniors are eligible to apply to this program.
-You must also have a serious interest in Spanish language and culture, have completed SPAN301 by the stat of the program.
+Sophomores, juniors, and seniors are eligible to apply to this program.
+You must also have a serious interest in Spanish language and culture, having completed SPAN301 by the start of the program.
 It is furthermore recommended that you complete SPAN303 by the start of the program.
 An interview with program staff may be required as part of the admissions process.

-If you are interested in this program but do not meet the eligbility requirements, make an appointment with your EA advisor to discuss program options.
+If you are interested in this program but do not meet the eligibility requirements, make an appointment with your EA advisor to discuss program options.

 Most Maryland-in-Sevilla students live in a homestay with a Spanish family to maximize their immersion experience in Spain.
 Students with special dietary or accommodation needs can apply to live in university residences with Spanish and other international students.
 In both housing options, students are provided with full room and board.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering's payment schedule.
 Be sure to check your statements when they are available.|